 Bow Valley Pickleball Association

-Skill Level & Progression
+Skill Level, Ratings & Progression

-The BVPA Skills Matrix is attached HERE
+BVPA Skills Matrix is attached HERE

-Why do skill levels matter?
+Why do skill levels and ratings matter?

 We want you to have fun and learn and grow in pickleball.
 Self-rating yourself too high, beyond your capability level, will not make pickleball fun for you or other members.